-Many organizations are supportive of employees during and after treatment.
-For example, some employers proactively let their employees know what options are available if they want to continue working.
-However, sometimes employers and coworkers may assume that someone in post-treatment is unable to perform job responsibilities as well as before the cancer diagnosis.
+Sometimes, employers may assume that you are cannot work as well as before the cancer diagnosis.
 It is important to know the laws that protect you in the workplace, including:

 The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities.
 Organizations with 15 or more employees must follow ADA guidelines.
 To qualify for ADA protection, you must: